-The shooting in Aurora, Colo. at the premiere of the newest Batman movie was a shocking and horrific event that turned a favorite American pastime into the scene of a massacre.
+The 2012 shooting in Aurora, Colo. at the premiere of the then-newest Batman movie was a shocking and horrific event that turned a favorite American pastime into the scene of a massacre.

-You've probably talked about it with your friends and coworkers.
-But what about your kids?
+Since then, active shooting incidents have become more common and you’ve probably talked about these incidents with your friends and coworkers — but what about your kids?

 Many children are being bombarded with information about the event from everywhere — the news, Internet, friends, school, social media — but the most important things for them to know also needs to come from home.